Kathleen Kennedy (producer): Accolades

 She has received eight Academy Award for Best Picture nominations as a producer.
 Five of the nominations are for Spielberg directed projects such as E.T.: The Extra Terrestrial (1982), The Color Purple (1985), Munich (2005), War Horse (2011), and Lincoln (2012).
+Her other three nominations are for The Sixth Sense (1999), Seabiscuit (2003), and The Curious Case of Benjamin Button (2008).
 As a producer, she is third behind Kevin Feige and Spielberg in domestic box office receipts, with over $7.5 billion as of 2020.
-In 2019 she received the Irving J. Thalberg Award along with Marshall.
+In 2019 she received the Irving G. Thalberg Memorial Award along with Marshall.
 That same year Kennedy was appointed an honorary commander of the Order of the British Empire, for services to film production in the United Kingdom.
 In that same year, it was announced that she would receive the BAFTA Fellowship in 2020.

 During the 1980s and 1990s, Kennedy served on the advisory board of the National Student Film Institute and in 1991 was a "Grimmy Award" recipient in recognition for her outstanding support of student film making.
 Kennedy was also an Honorary Chairperson of the institute.
 In 1995, she was awarded the Women in Film Crystal Award for outstanding women who, through their endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry.
 In 1996, she and Marshall received the American Academy of Achievement's Golden Plate Award.
 For the 2001–02 period, she was co-president (with Tim Gibbons) of the Producers Guild of America.
 In 2007, Kennedy was the first recipient of Women in Film's Paltrow Mentorship Award, for showing extraordinary commitment to mentoring and supporting the next generation of filmmakers and executives.

+Kennedy won the Children's and Family Emmy Award for Outstanding Young Teen Series as an executive producer for Star Wars: Skeleton Crew at the 4th Children's and Family Emmy Awards.
+Skeleton Crew was the most nominated show at the ceremony with a record-breaking seventeen nominations.

+As co-producer of Music by John Williams, Kennedy won the Grammy Award for Best Music Film in 2026.